mgunter-pivotal/DotNetCloudWorkshop/README.md

 Pre-Requisites:

-1. Windows
-2. Install the PCF CLI (from: https://apps.pcf7.cloud.fe.pivotal.io/tools )
+1. Install the PCF CLI (from: https://apps.pcf7.cloud.fe.pivotal.io/tools )
-3. Firefox or Chrome (Not IE)
+2. Firefox or Chrome is preferred

 Optional (but recommended):